AlfonsoRodr/Driblab-Internship-Task/README.md

 If everything goes as expected, you will be able to access it at: **http://localhost:4200**

 ## 🚀 Deployment
-The application was deployed using `Vercel`, and it's now accessible through this [url](https://deployment-attempt-10-gt9ksitub-alfonsorodrs-projects.vercel.app/)
+The application was deployed using `Vercel`, and it is now accessible at this [URL](https://driblab-internship-task.vercel.app/).

-## 🧱 Application Structure
-INSERTAR FOTO DEL DIAGRAMA
+This link is also available in the `About` section of this repository, located on the right-hand side.

 ## 🧪 Quality Control
 To ensure the optimal and correct functioning of the application, a series of unit tests were implemented, independently testing each component and service method.
 Additionally, to comply with best development practices, an 80% test coverage target was aimed for, and a coverage report was generated, which can be found in this [folder](https://github.com/AlfonsoRodr/Driblab-Internship-Task/tree/main/frontend/coverage/frontend).